AutodeskGames/stingray-docs/source/interactive_help/source_access/building/rebuilding_visual_studio.md

 	-	`editor\backend\{{SR_DOC_EXE_PREFIX}}_editor_backend.sln`: The back-end of the editor.
 	-	`tools\all_tools\all_tools.sln`: Legacy editing tools.

 2. Set the desired build configuration: Debug, Dev or Release.
-See also ~{ About build configurations }~.
+See also ~{ About engine build configurations }~.

 3. Build the solution.